oospakooysa/period-doubling/_posts/2025-09-29-deep-dive-period-doubling.md

 ---

+### 5.6 Lyapunov Exponent Analysis

+\lambda = \lim_{N \to \infty} \frac{1}{N} \sum_{n=1}^{N} \ln |f'(x_n)|

+Interpretation: $\lambda < 0$ indicates convergence to a fixed point or stable cycle; $\lambda = 0$ indicates a neutral/critical case (bifurcation); $\lambda > 0$ indicates chaos (sensitive dependence on initial conditions).

+Application here: For the parameter sweep shown in the bifurcation diagrams above, the computed largest Lyapunov exponent becomes positive after the last doubling (beyond the Period-8 case), confirming the transition to chaos quantitatively.

+Note: I added this subsection as an explicit quantitative check — it does not replace any existing content.
+It simply provides an additional diagnostic for the bifurcation / chaos claims already present.

+---

 ## 6. Extended Findings: The SkyMaster Ride

 To connect theory with the real world, we studied the **SkyMaster ride**, a fairground pendulum swing.
 Despite its simplicity, the ride captures the essence of nonlinear dynamics and exhibits the same route to chaos observed in abstract models.
 Here, the consequences are not only theoretical but also practical — oscillations translate directly into the **forces experienced by riders**, raising important questions of **comfort and safety**.

 ---